 The funding mechanism for the Social Innovation Fund is a cooperative agreement, which provides for substantial programmatic involvement by CNCS with the recipient organizations as the approved grant activities are implemented.
-The assigned CNCS program officer will confer with the recipient on a regular and frequent basis to develop or review service delivery and project status, including work plans, budgets, periodic reports, evaluations, etc. In particular, CNCS anticipates having substantial involvement in:
+The assigned CNCS program officer will confer with the recipient on a regular and frequent basis to develop or review service delivery and project status, including work plans, budgets, periodic reports, evaluations, as well as programmatic and financial monitoring of contractors, subrecipients and partners, etc. In particular, CNCS anticipates having substantial involvement in:

-- Setting parameters for subrecipient selection. - Developing and approving subrecipient selection plans. - Reviewing prospective subrecipients and incoming levels of evidence associated with subrecipient interventions. - Developing, approving, and monitoring the implementation of subrecipient evaluation plans. - Developing and approving subrecipient growth plans - Documenting and sharing lessons learned through a CNCS-sponsored learning community.
+- Setting parameters for subrecipient selection. - Developing and approving subrecipient selection plans. - Reviewing prospective subrecipients and incoming levels of evidence associated with subrecipient interventions. - Developing, approving, and monitoring the implementation of subrecipient evaluation plans. - Developing and approving subrecipient growth plans. - Documenting and sharing lessons learned through a CNCS-sponsored learning community.